-5 Acknowledgements.
-Elizabeth Dingle is funded under a NERC PhD Studentship (NE/L501566/1) and CRN-Be analysis was undertaken at the SUERC CIAF (under grant application 9150.1014).
+Acknowledgements.
+Elizabeth H. Dingle is funded under a NERC PhD Studentship (NE/L501566/1), and Be analysis was undertaken at the SUERC CIAF (under grant application 9150.1014).
 We would like to thank the International Association of Sedimentologists, British Society of Geomorphology and the Edinburgh University Club of Toronto for their financial support of the fieldwork, and Konark Maheswari for his assistance in the field.
-We thank Shasta Marerro and Simon Mudd for helpful discussions during the writing of this manuscript.
-We are also grateful to Maarten Lupker, Amanda Schmidt and an anonymous reviewer for comments that have greatly improved this manuscript.
+We thank Shasta Marerro and Simon Mudd for helpful discussions during the writing of the manuscript.
+We are also grateful to Maarten Lupker, Amanda Schmidt and an anonymous reviewer for comments that have greatly improved the manuscript.